The Impact Intensive

 Founder's Role

 When this is unclear, founders stay stuck in operating mode even as the business grows.
-We identify what would need to change structurally for your role to shift.

 By the end of the 90-minute session, you’ll have: